 I didn't say that, of course.

 In the community room, a few weeks later, Robert was escalating.
 He had just gotten word his wife had filed for divorce.
 Behind his back she was fucking a slick Philadelphia lawyer, and that meant she was guaranteed custody of the kids, and it meant she was going to get the house and car as well.
 There wasn't a damned thing he—a chronic DWI repeat offender who had been court-ordered to three months of rehab—could do about it.
 Miriam tried to bring him down, but the more Robert talked, the more manic he got.
 Oh, how could she do that to me?
 I can't believe it.
 I can't take this shit, honest to God.
-He threw his head back, opened his mouth wide, and issued a sustained and anguished howl that froze everyone in place.
+He threw his head back, opened his mouth wide, and issued a sustained and anguished howl freezing everyone in place.

 Miriam ran to the janitor's closet, got a bucket.
 Filled it with cold water.
 She quickly carried that sloshing bucket to the community room, and ordered Robert to take off his shoes and socks.